sandnabba/rgb_candlestick/controller/README.md

 ```
 curl -X POST -H "Content-Type: application/json" -d '{"program": "rb"}' http://localhost:5000/api
 ```

-**NOTE:** The API totally lacks error handling or any kind of sanity check of the data.

 ## The candlestick frame format
 Each light is an RGB diode, requiring 3 bytes: Red, Green and Blue.